setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 3. <repeat both>

-This will enable you to have run-specific metrics like distance recorded correctly and separately.
+This will enable you to have run-specific metrics, such as distance, recorded correctly and separately.
 Every station is bundled together as ‘CARDIO’.
 Another advantage of using the repeat method is that WHEN you incorrectly press the LAP button twice, you can push it again to correct the problem.
 If it were possible to create a fully customised 16-step multisport profile, you would have all sorts of issues WHEN you pressed an incorrect button.

 Here’s how I would set this simple 2-step repeat